UpsetChap/GTA-V-Handling/README.md

 KANJO, PREMIER, CAVALCADE, COQUETTE.
 Similar values to the above, but with increased gravity and inertia so the cars feel less floaty.
 Also the anti-roll force is removed or lowered.

 PRAIRIE, INTRUDER, LANDSTALKER, SPECTER.
 A preview for my own full project, again with increased gravity but also "extra soft surface suspension".
-Similar inertia values to the above.
+Similar inertia and roll values as the above.

 RHAPSODY, PRIMO, GRESLEY, RAPIDGT.
 An homage to the excellent 'Drive V' (https://github.com/Weilher420/DriveV_Fivem_port), does not have increased gravity but has greatly increased inertia values alongside alt suspension.